 Here at MMX we have a passion for achieving the highest level of safety for our staff, enabling the delivery of first-class service in the safest way possible.
 When it comes to controlled conditions like tower climbing, it is paramount to safeguard against any accidents and injuries.
 This is where our IRATA level 3 qualified technicians come in.
 They are the experts in supervising rope access projects to ensure a safe environment while working at height.
+Check out our IRATA full member (operator) certificate.

 What are IRATA levels 1, 2 and 3?